dalehamel/ruby-production-breakpoints/docs/architecture.md

 # Injecting breakpoints

 To do this, we will need to actually rewrite Ruby functions to inject our tracing code around the selected line or lines.
 Ruby 2.6 + has built-in AST parsing, so we can use this to determine what needs to be redefined, in order to add our tracer.

-This technique should be applicable to other dynamic languages, but Ruby is particularly well-suited to it, as it is easy to override and redefine methods dynamically at runtime.

-This gem leverages the ruby-static-tracing gem which provides the 'secret sauce' that allows for plucking this data out of a ruby process, using the kernel’s handling of the intel x86 “Breakpoint” int3 instruction.

 The AST parsing will show us the scope of the lines that the user would like to trace, and will load the method scope of the lines, in order to inject the tracing support.
 This modified ruby code string can then be evaluated in the scope of an anonymous module, which is prepended to the parent of the method that has been redefined.